AWS-Security-Portfolio/ec2-hardening/README.md

    - Used AWS Systems Manager Session Manager to connect securely to the instance, eliminating the need for public SSH and associated risks.

 5. System Hardening
-   - SSH Hardening: Disabled root login and password authentication in `/etc/ssh/sshd_config`
+   - SSH Hardening: Disabled root login and password authentication in `/etc/ssh/sshd_config`.
-   - OS Updates: Applied all available security updates and patches
+   - OS Updates: Applied all available security updates and patches.
-   - System Auditing: Installed, enabled, and started the `auditd` service for auditing system-level events
+   - System Auditing: Installed, enabled, and started the `auditd` service for auditing system-level events.

 6. Verification and Documentation
    - Collected before-and-after evidence (screenshots) to demonstrate the impact of hardening actions and verify settings.